-The bioethics certificate program, developed by the Concordia Center for Bioethics under the auspices of the Department of Theology and Philosophy, offers a course of study designed for persons involved in rehabilitative sciences, nursing, health care practice, research, administration, or litigation.
+The bioethics certificate program, developed by the Concordia Center for Bioethics under the auspices of the Departments of Theology and Philosophy, offers a course of study designed for persons involved in rehabilitative sciences, nursing, health care practice, research, administration, pastoral ministry, or litigation.

 Earning the Certificate will be especially useful for those who often face ethical questions that inevitably arise in the health care setting.
-This certificate will testify that its holder has completed an intensive program of graduate study in moral theory, decision-making procedures in ethics, and the current literature of bioethics.
+This certificate will testify that its holder has completed an intensive program of graduate study in moral theory, theological principles, ethical decision making, and the current literature of bioethics.

 This certificate can be earned in conjunction with a master’s or doctoral degree at CUW or as a standalone graduate certificate.